The secret of the simple retirement calculator is all that it needs to work really well is time.

-So as you start saving for your retirement you have to make only two simple rules:
+So as you start saving for your retirement you only have to make;

 Then take a pledge that you will never break these rules … consider them as the 11th commandment!
 Time and consistency will be critical factors in whether your financial retirement planning is a success.